top of page

 http://www.usbnc.org/dept/funeral_prayer.asp

-Briefly the law for the burial of the dead states that it is forbidden to carry the body for more than one hour's journey from the place of death; that the body should be wrapped in a shroud of silk or cotton, and on its finger should be placed a ring bearing inscription:
+Briefly the law for the burial of the dead states that it is forbidden to carry the body for more than one hour's journey from the place of death, that the body should be wrapped in a shroud of silk or cotton, and on the finger should be placed a ring bearing inscription:

 "I came forth from God, and return unto Him, detached from all save Him, holding fast to His Name, the Merciful, the Compassionate";